menu

 Occupations and Workforce

-Duncanville is a blue-collar town, with 35.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Duncanville is generally considered to be a blue-collar town.
+35.20% of the Duncanville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Duncanville is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Duncanville who work in teaching (9.67%), healthcare suport services (7.43%), and maintenance occupations (6.96%).

 Also of interest is that Duncanville has more people living here who work in computers and math than 95% of the places in the US.